fibo/algebra/README.md

 ### About operators

-All operators are implemented as static methods and as object methods.
+All operators can be implemented as *static methods* and as *object methods*.
 In both cases, operands are coerced to raw data.
 As an example, consider addition of vectors in a plane.